Amos McLemore: Life

 McLemore opposed Southern secession from the Union though his business partner, Dr. J.M.
 Bayliss, supported it.
 Nevertheless, once invasion from the North seemed inevitable McLemore volunteered to raise a company for the Confederate States Army.
-It was mustered into Confederate service in Ellisville as Company B, 7th Battalion, 27th Mississippi Volunteer Infantry Regiment, on September 10, 1861, with Mclemore as its Captain.
+It was mustered into Confederate service in Ellisville as Company B, 27th Mississippi Infantry Regiment, on September 10, 1861, with Mclemore as its Captain.
 Company B, known as the Rosin Heels, was "the second [company] among eight raised in the area that consisted of all, or significant numbers of Jones County men."
-On March 16, 1863, McLemore was promoted to Major and placed third in command of the Regiment.
+On March 16, 1863, McLemore was promoted to major and placed third in command of the Regiment.
 In spite of pre-War opposition to secession and the number of "transient deserters", the activities of such formerly anti-secessionist individuals as McLemore, according to historian (and descendant of McLemore) Rudy H. Leverett, along with the facts "that virtually every able-bodied man in the county was on active duty in organizations such as those commanded by McLemore … and that the Union raiding party entering the county in June 1863 was captured by civilians, and the Union prisoners had to be protected from the local citizens" present evidence that the citizens of Jones County were loyal to the Confederacy.